 SSH keys eliminate the need to enter passwords when connecting via SSH.
 Especially for the administration of several accounts, this can bring a lot of time savings.
-The following describes how to set up SSH keys with ssh-keygen on Linux and macOS.
-To do this, open a terminal and execute the command.
+The following describes how to creating SSH keys with ssh-keygen on Linux, Windows and macOS.
+To do this, open a terminal and ran the following command.

 $ ssh-keygen -t rsa -b 4096

-The computer now asks in which file the key should be stored, preferably create a new unique file.
+ssh-keygen now asks in which file the SSH key should be stored, preferably create a new unique file.
 The default is that the key is stored in the default file (id_rsa), which is confusing, and the folder “.ssh” is also hidden.

 $ ssh-keygen -t rsa -b 4096 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/mike/.ssh/id_rsa): my-key Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in my-key.
 Your public key has been saved in my-key.pub.
 The key fingerprint is: SHA256:7oBofs25Wz2b03V2+5daXFUAq8ClijSfSjUog/3sVwo mike@thinkpad The key's randomart image is: +---[RSA 4096]----+ | . .....| | o . . o . .| |. + + o + . .| | * = + . . .| | E + S . .| | + + + . o =| | o +o+.o o. . =+| | o ..++ .+. .o.| | .. oo. o. .. +| +---- SHA256 -----+

-A key is created after the RSA cryptosystem with a length of 4096 bits.
-This means that the key can hardly be cracked by brute force.
+A SSH key is created by ssh-keygen using the RSA cryptosystem with a length of 4096 bits.
+This means that the SSH key can hardly be cracked by brute force.

 A passphrase can now also be assigned for even more security, but this is not absolutely necessary.
-If you want to use a passphrase for the key, you can enter it and then confirm it.
-Otherwise, you can skip this option with the Enter key.
+If you want to use a passphrase for the SSH key, you can type in one and then confirm it.
+Otherwise, you can skip this option with hit Enter.
 We create a key pair at this point without additional passphrase.

 That’s it: The key pair is created and is in the specified file.
 These can be opened with a text editor in the terminal with vi or nano, and with macOS with any editor to view the key pair, but nothing may be changed, even no blank lines may be inserted.